PKJZane/PKJZane/README.md

 Follow me on this journey and you're more than welcome to provide inputs to my projects.

 - Let's connect on 🔭 [linkedin](https://www.linkedin.com/in/michaelappiagyei/)
-- 📫 How to reach me: _mappij@yahoo.com_
+- 📫 Reach me on  _mappij@yahoo.com_

 - ⚡ Fun fact: I run 110m hurdles in secondary school.
 People were always surprised to see me lineup for the race because of my height.

 <!--
 **PKJZane/PKJZane** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.